kishwarbd/kishwarbd.github.io/_pages/about.md

 * [05/2021] I have received the NSF CISE Research Initiation Initiative (CRII) award in support of my research on energy-efficient high performance computing.

-* [05/2020] I have received the University of South Carolina (UofSC) Advanced Support for Innovative Research Excellence (ASPIRE) award in support of my research on power-capping modeling of high performance computing.
+* [05/2020] I have received the UofSC Advanced Support for Innovative Research Excellence (ASPIRE) award in support of my research on power-capping modeling of high performance computing.

 * [04/2020] Our paper on auction mechanism model for energy-efficient high performance computing has been accepted by ACM SIGSIM PADS 2020.